-Since the completion of the Bennett Dam in 1967, a wide range of research studies by various individuals and groups have explored the hydrological and environmental ramifications of the Bennett Dam on the Peace-Athabasca Delta.
+Since the completion of the Bennett Dam in 1967, a wide range of research studies by various individuals and groups has explored the hydrological and environmental ramifications of the Bennett Dam on the Peace-Athabasca Delta.
 In 1992, a report by Jeffrey Green reviewed much of the existing research and related that data to the hydrology, the natural resources, and the use of those resources in and around IR 201.
 A number of his main research findings are set out below:

-- The reduced frequency and magnitude of flood stages on the Peace River has greatly reduced the hydraulic damming of outlets from the Peace delta and Lake Athabasca to the Slave River.
+- 1 The reduced frequency and magnitude of flood stages on the Peace River has greatly reduced the hydraulic damming of outlets from the Peace delta and Lake Athabasca to the Slave River.
 In turn, the lowered water levels in the Peace delta and Lake Athabasca has greatly reduced the backflooding of the Athabasca River and tributaries to Lake Claire and Mamawi.
 The disruption of this backflooding regime has lead to greatly reduced and infrequent recharging of perched basin lakes and wetlands on the Athabasca delta.
-Effects have been especially severe on the northern two thirds of the Chipewyan Reserve No. 201. - The stabilization of Lake Athabasca by the weirs on the Riviere des Rochers and Revillon Coupé has resulted in above average minimum water levels overwinter, as well as above average year round lake levels.
+Effects have been especially severe on the northern two thirds of the Chipewyan Reserve No. 201. - 2 The stabilization of Lake Athabasca by the weirs on the Riviere des Rochers and Revillon Coupé has resulted in above average minimum water levels overwinter, as well as above average year round lake levels.
 The summer peak levels, however, are 0.5 metres below average.
 The net effect of these changes has been to reduce the amplitude of flooding during the spring and early summer, and to reduce open mud flats during fall and early winter.
-These changes have, in turn, reduced wetland habitat availability and quality for a large number of wildlife species and fish of importance to the Chipewyan people. - Changes in vegetation as a result of the drying out of the Athabasca delta has lead to reduced availability of some medicinal and food plants for the Chipewyan people, as well as reductions in the availability of productive wetland and meadow habitats and ecosystem integrity. - Numbers of waterfowl throughout the Athabasca and Peace deltas are believed to have declined as a result of reduced nesting and brood rearing habitat, and the loss of large areas of suitable fall staging habitat.
-The net effect to the Chipewyan people is a loss of subsistence hunting opportunities during the spring and fall, as well as a reduced potential for a guided sports hunting industry. - Muskrat have declined substantially since the operation of the Bennett dam, with the exception of a short recovery associated with the exceptional flood in 1974 and attempts by Athabasca Chipewyan Band to manage wetlands in the No. 201 Reserve.
+These changes have, in turn, reduced wetland habitat availability and quality for a large number of wildlife species and fish of importance to the Chipewyan people. - 3 Changes in vegetation as a result of the drying out of the Athabasca delta has lead to reduced availability of some medicinal and food plants for the Chipewyan people, as well as reductions in the availability of productive wetland and meadow habitats and ecosystem integrity.